schoero/unwritten/README.md

                                         # to the file that default exports the
                                         # renderer.

---silent                                # Disables the output.
+--silent                                # Disables any console output.
 -s

 --version                               # Returns the installed unwritten